realworldocaml/book/en/13-objects.md

 polymorphic.
 If we try to write a type definition, we get an obscure error.

+_(yminsky: sidebars should have a `<title></title>` block.)_

+_(yminsky: We haven't introduced the term "elided" yet.
+It seems like it needs a quick definition.)_

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ {.ocaml}
 # type point = < get:int; .. >;;
 Error: A type variable is unbound in this type declaration.
 In type < get : int; .. > as 'a the variable 'a is unbound
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+_(yminsky: In the following sentence, maybe drop "Technically speaking" at the front?
+You already have a clause "Even thought `..` doesn't look like... it actually is", which to me feels slightly repetitive.)_

 Technically speaking, a `..` in an object type is called a _row variable_ and this typing scheme is called _row polymorphism_.
 Even